 "I don't care if it's horse piss.
 It works."

-That's John F. Kennedy talking about the amphetamine cocktails that Dr. Max Jacobson, "Dr. Feelgood," injected into him at the White House.
+That's John F. Kennedy talking about the amphetamine cocktails Dr. Max Jacobson — "Dr. Feelgood" — was injecting into him at the White House.
 Jacobson visited 34 times by May 1962.
 When Kennedy's own physicians warned the injections could be dangerous, he didn't flinch.

-Because here's what Camelot didn't show you.
+Camelot did not show you this man.
 Every day of his presidency, Kennedy woke in agony.
 His back was so rigid he couldn't bend to tie his own shoes.
 A valet dressed him.
-His doctors kept him functional through a pharmaceutical regimen that would stagger a pharmacist, the full inventory of which remained secret for decades.
+A pharmaceutical regimen that would stagger any pharmacist kept him functional, and the full inventory of it stayed secret for nearly forty years.

 TL;DR: Why JFK is an Enneagram Type 7

-• Pain as engine: Chronic illness from childhood, 12 daily medications as president, and a personality built entirely around outrunning it
+• Pain as engine: Chronic illness from childhood, twelve daily medications as president, a personality built around outrunning what the body would not stop announcing

-• The reframe reflex: His legendary wit wasn't just charm.
-It was a psychological deflection system that turned every crisis into a quip
+• The reframe reflex: The legendary wit was not just charm.
+It was a deflection apparatus that turned every crisis into a quip

 • The manufactured charmer: Nixon called him "quite a shy person, really."
-Kennedy spent 15 years building the charisma everyone assumed was natural
+Kennedy spent fifteen years building the charisma everyone assumed was natural

-• Multiple escape valves: Affairs, amphetamines, intellectual stimulation, political ambition, all running simultaneously, all serving the same purpose
+• Multiple escape valves: Affairs, amphetamines, books, ambition — all simultaneous, all serving the same refusal to sit still

-• The unknowable president: Even his best friend said nobody knew Kennedy completely.
+• The unknowable president: Even his closest friend said no one really knew him.
 The warmth was real.
 The walls were higher.

 JFK's Childhood Illness and Early Brush With Death